jgphilpott/polysmith/README.md

 # Connect

-**I'd love to see all the things you create with Polymorph so please connect and share!** I ([Jacob Philpott](https://github.com/jgphilpott)) have used this software for all of my personal 3D models.
-You can view and download my creations on several different websites listed here:
+**I'd love to see all the things you create with Polymorph so please connect and share!** [I](https://github.com/jgphilpott) have used this software for all of my personal 3D models, you can view and download my creations on several different websites listed here:

 ### <img align="left" width="25" height="25" src="https://www.thingiverse.com/favicon.ico"> [Thingiverse](https://www.thingiverse.com/jgphilpott)
 ### <img align="left" width="25" height="25" src="https://pinshape.com/favicon.ico"> [Pinshape](https://pinshape.com/users/964002)